What is ETIAS?

 - The vast majority of people do not show up in the system and are therefore given their ETIAS travel authorization, commonly (but incorrectly) referred to as an ETIAS travel permit or ETIAS travel visa.

-- This document is valid for several years (possibly up to 5) or until your travel document expires.
-If your application is not accepted you will be denied an ETIAS.
+- This document is valid for 3 years or until your travel document expires.
+If your application is not accepted, you will be denied an ETIAS.

 - ETIAS will provide justification for your refusal, which you have the right to appeal.